Questfall/docs/quest-mining/completion/rpg-items/items.md

 | Legendary (B) | `5` |
 | Mythical (A) | `6` |

-When an item gains a level, its stored resonance value increases by its current step.
+When an item gains a level, its stored aspect value increases by its current step.

 {% hint style="info" %}
-$$ResonanceValue=ResonanceValue+ResonanceStep$$
+$$AspectValue=AspectValue+AspectStep$$
 {% endhint %}

-If an item's rarity is upgraded later, the resonance already earned stays unchanged.
+If an item's rarity is upgraded later, the aspect already earned stays unchanged.
 Only future level-ups use the new rarity step.

 {% hint style="info" %}
-Example: Common boots start with `1%` resonance and gain `+1` resonance per level.
-If they reach level `10` as Common, they have `10%` stored resonance.
-If they are then upgraded to Rare, the stored `10%` remains, and future level-ups add `+3` resonance each.
+Example: Common boots start with `1%` aspect and gain `+1` aspect per level.
+If they reach level `10` as Common, they have `10%` stored aspect.
+If they are then upgraded to Rare, the stored `10%` remains, and future level-ups add `+3` aspect each.
 {% endhint %}

-When the character is calculated, total resonance for an attribute multiplies the base attribute score after character points and direct attribute grants:
+When the character is calculated, total aspect for an attribute multiplies the base attribute score after character points and direct attribute grants:

 {% hint style="info" %}
 $$BaseAttribute=CharacterPoints+AttributeGrants$$

-$$AttributeScore=floor(BaseAttribute*(1+\frac{TotalResonance}{100}))$$
+$$AttributeScore=floor(BaseAttribute*(1+\frac{TotalAspect}{100}))$$
 {% endhint %}

-Resonance perks can boost the stored resonance of matching items.
-These perks are multipliers over the item's stored resonance, not flat attribute additions.
+Aspect perks can boost the stored aspect of matching items.
+These perks are multipliers over the item's stored aspect, not flat attribute additions.

 ***